 The kitchen is large and airy and fully equipped - cooker and hob, dishwasher, fridge-freezer and microwave - a large dining table which can easily seat 14 people.
 The washing machine is in a utility room off the sitting room.

 Lovely large sitting room with wood burning stove and frenchdoors to the garden, with comfy furniture for lounging in!
 The tv receives English programmes and there are cd and dvd players and an iPod dock.
 There is a selection of books, dvds and games.

 Three double bedrooms on the first floor, one with wash handbasin, one with king size bed.
 Two twin rooms on the second floor, one with en suite shower and wc, one with full en-suite bathroom.
 And a 'bunkroom' with shower is on the first floor.
 A cot is available and there are 2 z-beds.

 One bathroom on the second floor, one shower room on the second floor and 2 shower rooms on the first floor, 4 wcs (one on the ground floor).

 There is a wood burning stove in the sitting room and electric heating is provided for the colder months.
 A starter load of logs is included.

 Satellite tv (English programmes), dvd player, cd player - some dvds and cds are supplied as well as a selection of books, games and jigsaws.
 There is also an iPod dock.
 Garden games have been added to the outdoor facilities.

-Large garden (about an acre) with fruit trees - also large parking area - barbecue and garden furniture on the large sunny patio.
+Large garden (about an acre) with fruit trees.
+Barbecue and garden furniture on the large sunny patio.
 Some garden activities for children.

 There is ample parking for 2/3 cars.